Guide - Intershop Commerce Platform Development

 Azure DevOps Project Setup

 Each customer project starts with an organization and a project in Azure DevOps.
-The project contains prepared source repositories and provides access to the necessary Java artifacts, pipelines and an optional ticket system and wiki system.
-For container handling two registries are provided - one for Intershop container images and a second one for self-created images.
+The project contains prepared source repositories and provides access to the necessary Java artifacts, pipelines, an optional ticket system, and wiki system.
+For container handling two registries are provided - one for Intershop container images and the second one for self-created images.

 The CI/CD system is working with a standard configuration.